SAP Articles

 4. Keep the Scope Visible

-• Store it in a central, accessible location.
+Store the document in a shared, accessible location

 5. Watch for Scope Creep (It Starts Small)

-• Remind stakeholders that small changes add up fast.
+Remind teams that small extras add up over time

 6. Define What Success Looks Like